wavesplatform/docs.wavesplatform/_docs_archive/en/building-apps/smart-contracts/ride4dapps/overview.md

   (a || b) && sigVerify(tx...)
 }
 ```

-{% prettyhint type="info" %} tx is no longer part of global context, but the actual transaction object is bound through @Verifier annotation. {% endprettyhint %}
+<note type="info" title="">tx is no longer part of global context, but the actual transaction object is bound through @Verifier annotation.</note>

 ### **Callable Functions**